 * Some Newcastle University Schools provide ILL tokens to their students and staff.
 Schools can order token supplies via a SAP order form, which should be sent to the Finance Officer at the Robinson Library.

-Use your Smartcard number and library password to login via the old Library Catalogue.
-Click on My Account at the top of the screen and then click on the link to credit information.
+Use your Smartcard number and library password to login via Library Search.
+Click on My Account at the top of the screen and then click on Blocks and Messages.

 There are two templates to choose from when making requests:

-Please ensure that you select the appropriate template using the correct link.
+Please ensure that you select the correct template.

 Inter-Library Loan requests made for articles and book chapters are supplied via SED (Secure Electronic Delivery).